WDI-SEA/interview-questions/readme.md

 Promises allow fewer nested anonymous functions and is easier to read.
 But don’t allow for specific values.

 What tools and techniques do you use debugging Javascript code?
-I use the chrome console and the debug() feature.
+I use the chrome developer tools, 'debugger' keyword in Javascript, and console.logs.

 What language constructions do you use for iterating over object properties and array items?
-For, for…in, forEach, .map, .filter
+Loops: For, for…in, .forEach,
+Functions: .map, .filter, .reduce

 ## Database Questions